magikghost/recur-macOS/Sound-reactivity-[experimental].md

 ## How to use

+### Plug'n'play...maybe?

+* havent tested so dont know if this works in 2.1 image by default -- however fingers crossed should be able to plug in a USB sound card, enable the SoundReactPlugin from the recur Plugins screen, and then fiddle with the settings while on the SoundReactPlugin to set levels and modulation slot(s) to send to.
+(Then use Shader Modulation bank to connect the modulation output to a shader parameter).

 ### Requirements

 * (for running external sound into the Pi) a USB sound card (I've only tested with https://www.amazon.co.uk/TechRise-External-Adapter-Splitter-Converter/dp/B01J3QGU50/ and it seems to work) _(**todo**: find out if any problems with this device in use)_